HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

         transform.position = new Vector3(sinus, transform.position.y, transform.position.z);
     }
 {{</highlight>}}
-Now look a the placement of our offset.
+Now look at the placement of our offset.
 What do you think would happen if put it outside of the parentheses?
-All operations in C# follow the basic rules of precedence, but if your in doubt about them feel free to just add more parentheses.
+All operations in C# follow the basic rules of precedence, but if you’re in doubt about them feel free to just add more parentheses.

 Lastly we want to add a scaling factor on the movement range of the cuboids:
 {{<highlight c>}}
 float movementScale = 0.25f;